List teaching points you will tell your patient starting on a new anti-seizure med.

 What are seizure precautions.

 The nurse is preparing to administer phenytoin (Dilantin) to a patient who has a seizure disorder.
-The patient appears drowsy, and the nurse notes that the last random serum drug level was 18 mcg/mL.
+The patient appears drowsy, and the nurse notes that the last random serum drug level was 18 mcg/mL (normal).
 What action will the nurse take?
-A. Administer the dose since the patient is not toxic.
+A. Administer the dose since the patient is not toxic and continue to monitor.
 B. Contact the provider to discuss decreasing the phenytoin dose.
-C. Give the drug and monitor closely for adverse effects.
-D. Report drug toxicity to the providers.
+C. Report drug toxicity to the providers.

 What is A?
 Rationale: Drowsiness is a common side effect of phenytoin and is not cause for alarm.
 The patient’s drug level is normal, since 10-20 mcg/mL is the therapeutic range.
 The nurse should administer the dose.
-It is not necessary to decrease the dose or monitor the patient more closely than usual.
+It is not necessary to decrease the dose.
+Continue to monitor.

 The spouse of a patient newly diagnosed with mild, unilateral symptoms of Parkinson’s disease (PD) asks the nurse what, besides medication, can be done to manage the disease.
 The nurse will A. counsel the spouse that parkinsonism is a normal part of the aging process in some people.
 B. recommend exercise, nutritional counseling, and group support to help manage the disease.
 C. tell the spouse that the disease will not progress if mild symptoms are treated early.
 D. tell the spouse that medication therapy can be curative if drugs are begun in time.